jramiresbrito/jramiresbrito/README.md

 💻   I’m currently working as freelancer Software Enginner.
 I'm also teacher at [Le Wagon](https://www.lewagon.com) fullstack bootcamp.
 📕   I’m currently recording and producing a Data Structures and Algorithms course, learning advanced Elixir, Phoenix, Ruby and Ruby on Rails.
-❓   Ask me about JavaScript, React, React Native, Ruby, Rails, PostgreSQL, MongoDB, Heroku.
+❓   Ask me about JavaScript, React, Elixir, Phoenix, Ruby, Rails, PostgreSQL, MongoDB, Heroku.
 📫  How to reach me: [Linked In](https://www.linkedin.com/in/joaoramires/)
 🎯  I'm open to opportunities to work as Software Enginner.